River Rafting -

 Trishuli River Rafting 1 or 2 Days (Kathmandu to Kathmandu)

-• Trisuli River is one of the most popular Nepali rivers for rafting.
+The Trisuli River is one of the most popular Nepali rivers for rafting.
 It also offers plenty of excitement for the new rafters.
 Due to its proximity to Kathmandu and the easy road access.
-This river is nearby Kathmandu and Pokhara as well.
-Furthermore, It is the cheapest river trip available in Nepal.
-A river trip on Trishuli can be combined with trips to Chitwan and Pokhara.
+This river is near Kathmandu and Pokhara as well.
+Furthermore, it is the cheapest river trip available in Nepal.
+A river trip on the Trishuli can be combined with trips to Chitwan and Pokhara.

 Bhotekoshi River Rafting: 2 Days (Kathmandu to Kathmandu.